 Report card comments for students whose skills are proficient:

-The key here is to let the parent know all the positives about their child, and perhaps encourage them to go just a little bit further.
+Let the parent know all the positives about their child and perhaps encourage students to dig just a little bit deeper.

 - Your student comes to school each day prepared to work hard.

 - I appreciate that your student does their best every single day.